 Registered Nurse I

-- Communicate with BSLMC staff to schedule surgery, imaging, and diagnostic procedures.
+- Communicate with Baylor St. Luke's Medical Center staff to schedule surgery, imaging, and diagnostic procedures.

-- Obtain appropriate pre and post surgical pictures of patients for planning and publication or social media purposes.
+- Effectively obtain appropriate pre and post surgical pictures of patients for planning and publication or social media purposes.

-- Respond promptly to patient calls, MyChart messages, and refill requests per BCM policy and to build trust with patients and ensure appropriate follow-up care.
+- Respond promptly to patient calls, MyChart messages, and refill requests per Baylor policy and to build trust with patients and ensure appropriate follow-up care.

 - Serve as a resource for 1 LVN, 8 MAs, and 4 additional RNs to assist with patient care, across sub-specialties.

-- Contribute on a daily basis to clinical efficiency and maintaining quality standards to comply with protocols set by BCM Quality Nursing.
+- Contribute on a daily basis to clinical efficiency and maintaining quality standards to comply with protocols set by Baylor.

 - Along with clinical team, contributes to endoscope and instrument high-level disinfection and sterilization as needed.